 Interest Rate Risk - This risk pertains to changes in interest rates that adversely affect the fair value of an investment.
+While there is an active market for the below investments, generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The University does not have a formal investment policy that limits investment maturities as a means of managing its exposure to interest rate risk.
+At year end, the University had the following investments and maturities: